-In the field, heterogeneous nutritional environments encountered by animals have a major impact upon their ecology and evolution, including traits such as mating success(7) and migratory potential(12).
-For example, studies of marching bands of Mormon crickets and locusts(12, 27) discovered swarm movement to be driven by the requirement of salt and protein.
-In turn, protein-deficiency in crickets had a major impact on immune function(28).
+In the field, heterogeneous nutritional environments encountered by animals have a major impact upon their ecology and evolution, including traits such as mating success (7) and migratory potential (12).
+For example, studies of marching bands of Mormon crickets and locusts (12, 27) discovered swarm movement to be driven by the requirement of salt and protein.
+In turn, protein deficiency in crickets had a major impact on immune function (28).
 One likely cost of band formation is increased disease transmission within the crowded populations, and the limited immune function of protein-starved individuals could exacerbate this.
-The role of nutrition in modulating host immune traits has clear implications for future use of integrated pest management strategies, especially at a time when the public are becoming increasingly aware of the need to reduce chemical pesticides and invest in biological control programs(29).
-A previous laboratory study highlighting the variability in biopesticide efficacy on locusts fed different diets(18) highlighted the importance of considering pest nutrition when designing biological control programs.
+The role of nutrition in modulating host immune traits has clear implications for future use of integrated pest management strategies, especially at a time when the public are becoming increasingly aware of the need to reduce chemical pesticides and invest in biological control programmes (29).
+A previous laboratory study highlighting the variability in biopesticide efficacy on locusts fed different diets (18) highlighted the importance of considering pest nutrition when designing biological control programmes.

-For this study we used the economically-important Australian plague locust, Chortoicetes terminifera, as a system to investigate body condition and immune function in the field.
-Based on our previous laboratory studies(18), we hypothesised that locust immune function in the field would reflect their nutritional status, with protein in particular being an important constraint on constitutive immunity.
-Specifically, we: 1) quantified female locust body condition in different field populations; 2) examined immune traits in different and immune function under field conditions.
+For this study, we used the economically important Australian plague locust, Chortoicetes terminifera, as a system to investigate body condition and immune function in the field.
+Based on our previous laboratory studies (18), we hypothesized that locust immune function in the field would reflect their nutritional status, with protein in particular being an important constraint on constitutive immunity.
+Specifically, we (i) quantified female locust body condition in different field populations, (ii) examined immune traits in different populations and (iii) determined the relationships between locust macronutrient content and immune function under field conditions.